djliden/notebooks/README.md

 ## How to use this repository

 The examples in this repository are intended to be read sequentially.
 Later examples build on earlier examples and gradually add scale and complexity.

+## Contributing

+Contributions are welcome, and there are a few different ways to get involved.
+- If you see an error or bug, please [open an issue](https://github.com/djliden/fine-tuning/issues/new) or open a PR.
+- If you have a question about this repository, or you want to request a specific example, please [open an issue](https://github.com/djliden/fine-tuning/issues/new).
+- If you're interested in contributing an example, I encourage you to get in touch.
+You can [open an issue](https://github.com/djliden/fine-tuning/issues/new) or reach out by email or social media.